OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 For managing tenants you can create a Single-Tenant back office where new tenants are created.
 In these situations there is a tenant manager that is able to create new tenants, and specify which end-users belong to which tenants.
 The tenant manager is able to manage all end-users across tenants.

-Also, in the back office there has to be a Single-tenant eSpace to create administrative users (tenant managers).
+Also, in the back office there has to be a Single-tenant module to create administrative users (tenant managers).

 <div class="warning" markdown="1">